 Of those businesses that have made the shift to EMV-compliant terminals, 55% described the transition as “easy” or “smooth.”

 “Transitioning to EMV can be intimidating for small businesses which often don’t have the resources to focus on technology,” said Chris Poelma, president and general manager of NCR Small Business, a global leader in consumer transaction technologies.
 “The reality is, upgrading to an EMV-compatible system is fairly simple and inexpensive, especially for businesses that already have a mobile POS system, like NCR Silver, in place.
 Small businesses can easily make this transition and reduce their liability of fraud related to the liability shift.”

 The liability shift not only impacts businesses, but consumers as well.
 Credit card companies have issued new, EMV-enabled cards, which replace their current cards and are handled differently at the register.
 Seventy-five percent of consumers reported having been issued new personal credit cards that feature the EMV chip, and 61% said they have made a purchase using an EMV chip credit card.

-To learn more about the liability shift, its potential impact on businesses, and how Paychex can help, click here.
+Visit our Payment Processing page to learn more about the liability shift, its potential impact on businesses, and how Paychex can help.